Skip to content

 Miroslav Kolić is not the only one facing challenges like this.
 Increasingly unreliable weather patterns are causing farmers in Europe considerable headaches.
 Dry spells are becoming longer while rainfall is sparser and unevenly distributed across the growing season.
 Safeguarding crop yields requires adequate irrigation measures.
 According to a Special Report of the European Court of Auditors the agricultural sector is already responsible for a quarter of all water abstraction in the European Union.
 Not least of all, because population growth is fueling the demand for agricultural products.
 This is having a huge impact on groundwater reserves in the EU.
 Over the past 55 years, renewable water resources per capita have declined by 17 percent.

-“Efficient irrigation systems will play a critical role in agriculture in the future – even in regions where it was not needed in the past“, says Dušan Janković, Business Development Manager at the Wienerberger subsidiary Pipelife.
+“Efficient irrigation systems will play a critical role in agriculture in the future – even in regions where it was not needed in the past“, says Dušan Janković, Business Development Manager at the wienerberger subsidiary Pipelife.
 The Balkans are a good illustration: According to the expert, in countries like Croatia just 4 percent of farms possess an irrigation system.
 And many of these are obsolete.
 There is therefore huge potential for a more sustainable use of water.
 EU estimates show that the volume of water abstracted for growing fruit and vegetables could be reduced by more than 40 percent just by using more efficient methods of irrigation, such as drip irrigation.

 sprinkler in a field © Pipelife